-Admission is \$9/per person.
-Children 8 and under are
+Admission is \$10/per person.
+Children 8 and under are always free.

-always free.
-OR, purchase a weekly admission pass for

-Each daily admission pass admits one car and all occupants (if purchased between May 1 and July 1, 2020.)
+OR, purchase a weekly admission pass for \$60.
+Each weekly admission pass admits one car and all occupants for full week of fair (if purchased on or before July 1).